toppyy/gial/README.md

     mkdir -p build && make

-Compile the program written in *giäl* and pipe the result into an .asm file.
-Compiling the example from above:
+To translate the program written in *giäl* and pipe the result into an .asm file.
+To translate the example from above, run:

     ./build/gl example/terveissi.gl > ./build/terveissi.asm